michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-04-28-net-sorting-part3.md

 We discussed two ways to call unmanaged code.
 I want to focus now on calling `CLR` code as this is part of our `Sorting` journey and how `TrySZSort` is called.
 Discussed methods above `InternalCall` and `P/Invoke` are translated to something sligthly different within the `CLR`, this this is called `ECall`.

 ECall is a `private native calling interface`.
 This interface is inside `CLR`.
 When the managed code wants to access internal code in `CLR` it tells the runtime(`execution engine`) to use `ECall` to find the function and its entry point.
 Runtime then calls this function.
-As with previoys examples there is also calling convention and marshalling done.
+As with previous examples there is also calling convention and marshalling done.

 > `ECall` is a set of tables to call functions within the EE (Execution Engine) from the classlibs.
 First we use the class name & namespace to find an array of function pointers for a class, then use the function name (& sometimes signature) to find the correct function pointer for your method.
 [source][ecall-source]